OpenCryptoProject/JCMathLib/README.md

 SCardDisconnect("Generic EMV Smartcard Reader 0", false)
 ```

-The code below shows very simple applet demonstrating the use of ECPoint class and basic operations.
-Notice that memory allocation is happening only in applet's constructor.
-This is common (and good) practice within Java Card development.
+The code below shows a very simple applet demonstrating the use of the ECPoint class and other basic operations.
+Notice that memory allocation is happening only in the applet's constructor.
+This is common (and good) Java Card development practice.

 ```java
 package opencrypto.jcmathlib;